spring-attic/spring-security-oauth/docs/oauth2.md

 The OAuth 2.0 provider mechanism is responsible for exposing OAuth 2.0 protected resources.
 The configuration involves establishing the OAuth 2.0 clients that can access its protected resources on behalf of a user.
 The provider does this by managing and verifying the OAuth 2.0 tokens that can be used to access the protected resources.
 Where applicable, the provider must also supply an interface for the user to confirm that a client can be granted access to the protected resources (i.e. a confirmation page).

-### Managing Clients

-The entry point into your database of clients is defined by the [`ClientDetailsService`][ClientDetailsService].
-You must define your own `ClientDetailsService` that will load [`ClientDetails`][ClientDetails] by the .
-Note the existence of an [in-memory implementation][InMemoryClientDetailsService] of `ClientDetailsService`.

-When implementing your `ClientDetailsService` consider returning instances of (or extending) [`BaseClientDetails`][BaseClientDetails].

-### Managing Tokens

-The [`AuthorizationServerTokenServices`][AuthorizationServerTokenServices] interface defines the operations that are necessary to manage OAuth 2.0 tokens.
-Note the following:

-* When an access token is created, the authentication must be stored so that the subsequent access token can reference it.
-* The access token is used to load the authentication that was used to authorize its creation.

-When creating your `AuthorizationServerTokenServices` implementation, you may want to consider using the [`DefaultTokenServices`][DefaultTokenServices] which creates tokens via random value and handles everything except for the persistence of the tokens which it delegates to a `TokenStore`.
-The default store is an [in-memory implementation][InMemoryTokenStore], but there is also a [jdbc version](JdbcTokenStore) that may be suitable for your needs.

 ## OAuth 2.0 Provider Implementation

 The provider role in OAuth 2.0 is actually split between Authorization Service and Resource Service, and while these sometimes reside in the same application, with Spring Security OAuth you have the option to split them across two applications, and also to have multiple Resource Services that share an Authorization Service.
 The requests for the tokens are handled by Spring MVC controller endpoints, and access to protected resources is handled by standard Spring Security request filters.
 The following endpoints are required in the Spring Security filter chain in order to implement OAuth 2.0 Authorization Server: